Table of Contents

-Complementary and alternative healthcare and medical practices (CAM) are those healthcare and medical practices that are not currently an integral part of conventional medicine1.
+Complementary and alternative healthcare and medical practices (CAM) are those healthcare and medical practices that are not currently an integral part of conventional medicine.
 The list of practices that are considered CAM changes continually as CAM practices and therapies that are proven safe and effective become accepted as “mainstream” healthcare practices.
-Today, CAM practices may be grouped within five major domains2: (1) alternative medical systems, (2) mind-body interventions, (3) biologically-based treatments, (4) manipulative and body-based methods, and (5) energy therapies.
+Today, CAM practices may be grouped within five major domains: (1) alternative medical systems, (2) mind-body interventions, (3) biologically-based treatments, (4) manipulative and body-based methods, and (5) energy therapies.
 The individual systems and treatments comprising these categories are too numerous to list in this document.
 Thus, only limited examples are provided within each.

 I. ALTERNATIVE MEDICAL SYSTEMS